LambdAurora/lambdaurora.github.io/src/blog/2022/12/pippenfts_modding_critic.md

 While I don't like current Fabric for other reasons, I also don't like it when it's talked badly about for the wrong reasons.
 Any mod loader can be criticized, even Quilt, but you need the good reasons.

-I almost gave the benefit of the doubt, hoping the video was a "Forge good, Fabric bad" because it was coated into some kind of problem, but the truth is different.
+I almost gave the benefit of the doubt, hoping the video wasn't a "Forge good, Fabric bad" rant because it was coated into some kind of other problem, but the reality is different.

 ## Conclusion